 04.03 The university has established procedures for verifying the identity and affiliations of persons seeking to access and use university information resources.
-Section 05. describes responsibility for these procedures, which varies according to the person’s purported affiliation.
+Section 05. describes responsibilities for these procedures, which varies according to the person’s purported affiliation.
 The university shall revoke a person’s access to a university information resource when the person no longer has an affiliation that is eligible to use that resource.
 The university automatically and periodically validates the eligibility of all users with official university sources, such as faculty and staff personnel records and student enrollment records.
 The university may use other sources when necessary to accurately assess the status of a person’s ongoing affiliation.

 05.01 Students.
 Organizations that admit students into university educational programs that require or expect students to access the university’s information resources shall, as part of their intake process:

 a. verify the identity of the students they admit;